 What is content personalization?

-Content personalization is a marketing strategy in which marketers use visitor data to show audiences/customers the most relevant content possible based on their interests, demographics, motivations, or behavior.
+Content personalization is a digital marketing strategy in which marketers use visitor data to show audiences/customers the most relevant content possible based on their interests, demographics, motivations, or behavior.

 It’s all about anticipating what they want to see on your website and showing it to them.